Robertson-Brian/gambit-discovery-service/README.md

-# hydra-discovery-service
+# gambit-discovery-service

-The discover service for the Hydra project.
+The discover service for the Gambit project.

 It holds all the routing information for every service in Hydra.